Legal & Operational Accuracy

 In case the proprietorship ceases operations permanently or temporarily, formal closure must be initiated.
 Cancellation of GST, surrender of licenses, and filing of final returns (like GSTR-10 or ITR) are required to avoid compliance burdens and penalty notices in the future.

-Migration to Another Business Structure
+Migration to Another Structure

 When a sole proprietor chooses to scale up and register as an LLP or private limited company, migration must be legally documented.
 GST transfer, PAN cancellation, and business closure of the proprietorship are necessary to avoid duplication and ensure legal continuity.